-Due to the economy, state and federal funding levels continue to be an area of concern for the LEA's and AEA's throughout the state.
-For fiscal year 2020, the supplemental state aid was set by the legislature at 2.30% and the state-wide reduction to all area education agencies remained at \$22.5 million.
+Due to the economy, state and federal funding levels continue to be an area of concern for the LEAs and AEAs throughout the state.
+For fiscal year 2022, the supplemental state aid was set by the legislature at 2.40% and the state-wide reduction to all area education agencies remained at \$22.5 million.

 With much of our funding based on enrollment, stable enrollment is critical in maintaining a sound financial position.
-The Agency had seen a significant decline of 768.5 in the budgeted enrollment in the Fall of 2020.
-It is believed that this enrollment decrease is due to the COVID-19 pandemic.
-Families may have chosen to home school their children or wait a year before enrolling their child in kindergarten.
+The Agency had seen an increase of 72.7 in the budgeted enrollment in the Fall of 2021.

 Health Insurance contributions can have a significant impact on the Agency's negotiated settlements and employee benefit expenses.
 The Agency has decided to fully self-fund their health insurance plan beginning with the July 1, 2018, plan year.
+The self-insurance fund balance at the end of fiscal year 2021 was \$1,723,252.

-The Agency continued to lease the Special Education and Conference Center facilities to a school district in fiscal year 2020.
+The Agency continued to lease the Special Education and Conference Center facilities to a school district in fiscal year 2021.
 Once the lease is terminated, the Agency will resume looking for buyers interested in purchasing these facilities.
 It is the intent of the Board to commit the proceeds and investment income from the sale of the facilities, to repay the lease purchase agreement the Board approved in January, 2017.
-As of June 30, 2020, the Board had committed \$1,352,800 toward the repayment of the remaining principal of \$5,176,989.
+As of June 30, 2021, the Board had committed \$4,607,770 toward the repayment of the remaining principal of \$4,837,800.